 Get More is a network-connected physical installation that displays a visible metric.
 Visits to the website http://getmore.io increment the metric.
 Anyone anywhere can visit the website, but only those in front of the installation can see its current state or watch it increment.
 Photographs of the installation are occasionally posted on social media, and sometimes include a description of what a visit to the website triggers.
-The last such photograph, posted on 2 June 2016, shows the metric at 1181.
-(The installation began in March 2016 with a value of 0.)
+The last such photograph, posted on 31 March 2017, shows the metric at 79000; it has continued to rise since and is now approaching 80k (The installation began in March 2016 with a value of 0.)

 Why Get More?